Ehtesham78/AI-Clothing-Detection-/README.md

 # 👕 AI Clothing Detection Agent

-This project uses your webcam to detect clothing type and color using a pretrained ResNet model.
+This project uses your webcam to detect clothing type and color using a pretrained ImageNet model.
 Built with Streamlit, PyTorch, and OpenCV.

 ## ✨ Features
 - Live webcam clothing detection